carvel-dev/carvel/site/content/blog/carvel-vcluster.md

 Additionally, while it's intruiging to be able to install vclusters via kapp-controller, it is probably not recommended to continuously reconcile vclusters like kapp-controller does.
 This is because configuration changes can end up breaking the vcluster if not introduced properly.
 You can always pause the reconciliation by setting `paused: true` as part of the PackageInstall spec to keep the vcluster in a stable state.

 Thanks for reading, and looking forward to your thoughts!

+## Join the Carvel Community

+We are excited to hear from you and learn with you!
+Here are several ways you can get involved:

+* Join Carvel's slack channel, [#carvel in Kubernetes]({{% named_link_url "slack_url" %}}) workspace, and connect with over 1000+ Carvel users.
+* Find us on [GitHub](https://github.com/vmware-tanzu/carvel).
+Suggest how we can improve the project, the docs, or share any other feedback.
+* Attend our Community Meetings!
+Check out the [Community page](/community/) for full details on how to attend.